abuomar16/nopcommerce_project/README.md

-# nopcommerce_project
+# nopcommerce_project using selenium
-selenium project using java ,maven  ,testNG ,pom
+project using java ,maven  ,testNG ,pom